 3. The products and services section

-The products and services section of your waste management services business plan should include a detailed description of what your company sells to its customers.
+The products and services section of your waste management company business plan should include a detailed description of what your company sells to its customers.

-The reader will want to understand what makes your waste management services unique from other businesses in this competitive market.
+The reader will want to understand what makes your waste management company unique from other businesses in this competitive market.

 When drafting this section, you should be precise about the categories of products or services you sell, the clients you are targeting and the channels that you are targeting them through.